ashish-reddy-20-08/Superstore-EDA/README.md

 - Data cleaning is one of the important parts of machine learning.
 It plays a significant part in building a model.
+-  It surely isn’t the fanciest part of machine learning and at the same time, there aren’t any hidden tricks or secrets to uncover.